Blog · Review Essay · Last reviewed June 25, 2026

 The book's limitation is that design can sound more available than it often is.
 Many harmful systems are not clean research problems with stable objectives.
 They are vendor products, legacy databases, procurement contracts, policy mandates, labor shortcuts, ad auctions, risk tools, dashboards, and managerial routines.
 The mathematics matters, but the deployment environment may decide whether the mathematics protects anyone.

 This is why the book has to be read with governance sources.
 NIST's AI Risk Management Framework says trustworthy AI considerations must be incorporated into design, development, use, and evaluation.
 The European Commission describes the AI Act as a risk-based framework that includes high-risk systems, transparency duties, and rules for general-purpose AI models.
+ISO/IEC 42001 and 42005 move the conversation toward management systems and impact assessments.
 Those regimes are imperfect, but they show the scale of the problem: ethical algorithm design is one layer of governance, not its replacement.

 What This Changes